What will it all cost?

 Q. What legal services do you provide?

 We provide advice and representation on family law to include divorce and dissolution, disputes over children between individuals and involving the Local Authority.
 We help with domestic abuse cases and with financial disputes on relationship breakdown.
-We also prepare Wills and Enduring Powers of Attorney and will assist you with the Administration of the Estate of a deceased person.

 Q. Do you provide mediation or collaborative law services?